-Tahiti is the main island and economic, political and cultural center of the French Polynesian islands, which include Moorea, Bora Bora, and other preposterously beautiful Pacific islands.
+Tahiti is the main island and economic, political and cultural center of the French Polynesian islands.
+Other well-known islands include Moorea, Bora Bora, Raiatea and Rangiroa.

-These islands are so beautiful they are deservedly the destination of choice for honeymooning couples and anyone looking for a relaxing vacation.
-So, if you enjoy tropical weather, warm ocean lagoons teeming with colorful fish, and a relaxed Polynesian atmosphere with a touch of French flair, this could be the island getaway you're looking for.
+These islands are deservedly the destination of choice for many honeymooning couples and anyone looking for a relaxing vacation.
+So, if you enjoy tropical weather, diverse marine life, and a relaxed Polynesian atmosphere with a touch of French flair, a trip to French Polynesia could be the island escape you're looking for.

-But, before you buy a plane ticket and pack your bags, what could possibly go wrong here?
+But, before you buy a plane ticket, what could possibly go wrong here?
 Not much, is the short answer, but here's everything else you need to know to stay safe in Tahiti.

 Violent crime directed to tourists is just about unheard of, even petty crime in Tahiti is minimal.